Investigating Production of TeV-scale Muons in Extensive Air Shower at 2400 Meters Underground

-We utilize the one-ton prototype of JNE for muon detection.
-The main component of the detector is a spherical acrylic vessel containing one ton of liquid scintillator, which serves as the detection target.
-This vessel is further enclosed by an outer cylindrical stainless steel tank filled with pure water.
-A total of 30 inward-facing 8-inch photomultiplier tubes (PMTs) are mounted on the stainless steel frame, positioned between the inner vessel and outer tank to detect photons from the scintillator.
-Each PMT is equipped with readout electronics capable of recording PMT waveforms for reconstruction and analysis.
+The main component of the one-ton prototype detector is a 10-cm-thick spherical acrylic vessel (1.29~m diameter) containing one ton of liquid scintillator (LS) as the detection target.
+When charged particles, such as muons, enter the target volume, their kinetic energies are deposited and numerous scintillation photons are produced for detection.
+This vessel is further enclosed by an outer cylindrical stainless steel tank (2.0~m diameter and 2.09~m height) filled with pure water.
+A total of 30 inward-facing 8-inch photomultiplier tubes (PMTs) are mounted on a stainless steel frame, positioned between the inner vessel and outer tank to detect scintillation photons.
+Each PMT is equipped with readout electronics capable of recording PMT waveforms at a resolution of 10 bits ADC over a 1~V dynamic range and a 1~GHz sampling rate for subsequent reconstruction and analysis.
+A 10-mm-thick black acrylic shield between the inner vessel and the PMTs blocks photons originating outside the target volume.
 Additionally, a 5-cm-thick lead layer is placed outside the detector, along with pure water in the outer tank, providing passive shielding against external radiation.
-A nitrogen bubbling system maintains positive internal pressure, effectively suppressing radon infiltration and improving light yield by reducing oxygen quenching.
-The detector collected the data from July 31, 2017, to March 27, 2024.
-Two characteristic variables extracted from the waveform, the number of peaks and the ratio of maximum charge to total charge, exclude electronic noise and spontaneous light emissions from the PMTs, respectively, with negligible efficiency loss.
-After further requiring a visible energy greater than 90~MeV to exclude low-energy backgrounds, we select a total of 547 muon events for this study.
+A nitrogen bubbling system maintains positive internal pressure, effectively suppressing radon infiltration and improving scintillation photon yield by reducing oxygen quenching.
+Further details regarding this detector's design and functionality are referred to Refs.~\cite{Wang:2017ynm,Wu:2022oxo}.

+The detector collected data from July 31, 2017, to March 27, 2024.
+The data quality is monitored using electronics fluctuations and PMT occupancy, and about 5\% of the data are excluded.
+The deposited energy of collected events is primarily reconstructed by summing the total number of photoelectrons (PEs) on PMTs and further calibrated using intrinsic signals in the detector.
+To ensure a pure muon sample, the reconstructed energy is required to be greater than 90~MeV (typically a 45~cm track length in the LS) to exclude low-energy backgrounds.
+Two characteristic variables extracted from PMTs' waveforms, the number of peaks and the ratio of maximum PE to total PEs, further exclude intrinsic noise events from the detector, including accidental electronic disturbances and spontaneous light emissions from PMTs, with negligible efficiency loss.
+Finally, we select a total of 547 muon events from data for subsequent direction reconstruction and flux analysis.
+More details are introduced in Refs.~\cite{JNE:2020bwn,JNE:2024gov}.